Your New England autumn trip planning guide

 Stockbridge, Mass., in the southern Berkshires, represents New England at its best.
 From the alternatingly sunny and shady tree-lined streets to the locally-owned, small-town center , Stockbridge is indeed Norman Rockwell come to life (the Norman Rockwell Museum is located here), but with very little of the overly commercial by-products.
 The famous Red Lion Inn is located in the heart of the idyllic downtown, featuring a front porch perfect for relaxation.
 Some of New England's best foliage can be found in Stockbridge, whether it be downtown or on a nearby country road (which there are plenty).

 The Eastern States Exposition (the Big E) in West Springfield (western central Massachusetts) is perhaps New England's most famous fall event (from Sept.
-16-Oct.
-2 this year), including the Big E Super Circus, the Avenue of States, dazzling thrill shows, New England history and agriculture, animals, rides, shopping, crafts, a daily parade and a Mardi Gras parade and foods from around the world.
+12-28 for 2014), including the Big E Super Circus, the Avenue of States, dazzling thrill shows, New England history and agriculture, animals, rides, shopping, crafts, a daily parade and a Mardi Gras parade and foods from around the world.

 There's are so many food vendors at the Big E that you might not want to eat until the year 2525, but also consider the Storrowtown Tavern, located on the premises.
 With a quaint, candlelit New England feel, the Storrowtown Tavern features some well-prepared regional favorites like Yankee pot roast, chicken pot pie, baked Boston scrod, baked stuffed lobster and roast stuffed turkey dinner.